shakfu/graph-layout/docs/dev/correctness-review.md

 # graph-layout: Algorithm Correctness Review

+> Archived snapshot.
+This is the point-in-time correctness review that drove the
+> fixes now recorded in `CHANGELOG.md`.
+The forward-looking orthogonal-compaction
+> work (turn-regularization) has its own living design doc at
+> `docs/rectangularization-plan.md`; the broader wish list lives in `TODO.md`.
+> Kept here for the findings narrative, the "what is verified correct" record,
+> and the prioritized missing-algorithms assessment (sections 6-8).

 Date: 2026-07-03 Scope: correctness of the implemented layout algorithms and supporting data structures, plus an assessment of worthwhile missing algorithms.
 Baseline: full test suite passes (1044 tests) before this review.

 This review was produced by reading each algorithm family against its canonical published description.
 Findings marked **[verified]** were additionally reproduced or confirmed by direct code inspection or a runnable repro during the review; the rest are read-based and should be treated as high-confidence but unconfirmed by execution.